 Leadership change leads Seagull Scientific’s new corporate vision

-Led by new CEO, Harold Boe, the executive team at Seagull Scientific wanted to align team members’ thinking and gain clarity to plan the company’s future.
+Led by new CEO, Harold Boe, the executive team at Seagull Scientific wanted to align team members’ vision and clarity while planning the company’s future.

 Through a single-day facilitation session, the unwavering team created the framework for a unified vision as well as actionable steps to bring back to their individual departments.